|800+ free French worksheets

 Step 5 - Exhibit what you Know

 This stage is in my mind the most important part of the process.
-Too many of us spend hours and hours and hours hunched over our notes and text books trying to learn and yet we spend very little time practising the recall of the information that we have learnt.
+Too many of us spend hours and hours and hours hunched over our notes and text books trying to learn and yet we spend very little time practising the recall of the information that we have learned.
 So in effect we develop a very strong "IN" mental muscle yet the "OUT" muscle that we will rely on in our exanimations is hardly tested at all.
 Spend more time demonstrating what you know than putting it in and keep adjusting and correcting until you get it right every single time.
 It is by not following through on this process that causes the sort of comments I mentioned before.

 The most successful people always monitor what they do, compare their results with their desired outcome and adjust their approach if they are not getting what they want.
 It is at this stage that you should review the techniques you chose to use in step 4.
 Keep using the ones that are giving you the results that you want and either get better at the others (I'd suggest you try using something a couple of times instead of dismissing something because it did not work the only time you tried it) or try something else.